 2. Sales Growth Metrics

 Hitting targets is all well and good, but if the target remains the same forever, the business will never grow.
 Sales growth metrics will show you how your sales figures have changed over time.

-There might be periods of the year that are slower than others, and so comparing current data to older data can give you an insight on why the figures are heading in a particular direction.
-You’ll also see how the average number of sales compare to the sales made in a previous period.
+But, there might be periods of the year that are slower than others, and so comparing current data to older data can give you an insight on why the figures are heading in a particular direction.
+You’ll also see how the average number of sales has risen compared to the sales made in a previous period.